 The type of divorce you have is typically determined by how willing you are your spouse are to work together during the divorce process instead of going to battle in court.
 If you're considering or are in the midst of a divorce, make sure you learn more about four common types of divorce and what each could mean for you and your spouse.

 Colorado is purely a no-fault divorce state, meaning one spouse does not have to prove the breakdown of the marriage is the other spouse's fault.
-Instead, in a no-fault divorce, you merely indicate that the marriage is irretrievably broken, you have irreconcilable differences, or you are incompatible as a couple.
+Instead, in a no-fault divorce, you merely indicate that:

 In a fault-based divorce, the plaintiff (the spouse who files for the divorce) claims there is a reason he or she is filing for a divorce.
 Some of the most common grounds include adultery, addiction, abandonment, and abuse.